-From its 1998 resolution in support of "Fast Track" Trade Promotion Authority-- which was used to push a permanent normal trading relationship with China through Congress in 2000 with little discussion or debate-to more recent resolutions in support of the proposed Colombia, Panama and Korea Free Trade Agreements, ALEC has consistently urged its members to support a radical "free trade" agenda.
+From the older resolutions in support of Fast Track Trade Promotion Authority-- which was used to push a permanent normal trading relationship with China through Congress in 2000 with little discussion or debate--to more recent resolutions in support of the proposed Colombia Free Trade Agreement, ALEC has consistently urged its members to support a radical "free trade" agenda.
 This free trade agenda has cost America millions of jobs as factories closed and moved overseas in search of cheaper labor.
 Since 2001, an estimated 2.4 million American jobs have been lost to China alone.
-Now a diverse array of service sector jobs, from accounting and tax preparation to health care and credit card servicing, are being off-shored under these agreements.
+Now a diverse array of service sector jobs, from accounting and tax preparation to health care and credit card servicing, are being offshored under these agreements.
 Such free trade agreements also allow public health, consumer, environmental and worker safety rules to be challenged as "barriers to trade" in trade tribunals that operate outside the constraints of U.S. law.

 ALEC has also been a major promoter of the U.S. tobacco industry, which seeks to hook new generations of smokers on their products around the world.
-Reynolds Tobacco is the corporate co-chair of the International Relations Task Force of ALEC.
-ALEC has a trade resolution specifically targeting the European Union ban on Snus, a moist tobacco product often marketed to the young with fruit flavors.
+Reynolds Tobacco is on the International Relations Task Force of ALEC.
+ALEC has a trade resolution specifically advancing a newer tobacco product called Snus, a moist tobacco product often marketed to the young with fruit flavors.
 Reynolds produces Camel Snus in four flavors and is not happy that this dangerous product is banned in most of Europe.
-Note that ALEC maintains a list of "International Delegates," which are elected government officials around the world.